 - Support group or meetings.

-What Happens After a Short-Term Residential Drug Treatment Program?
+What Happens After a Short-Term Drug and Alcohol Rehab Program?

 A great number of rehab programs prepare patients for potential relapse and try to help them recognize and avoid “triggers” that lead to resumed alcohol or drug use.
 They aim to teach patients to recognize those cues, handle stressful situations, cravings, and suggest what to do if they have a “slip.”4